AstarNetwork/astar-docs/docs/xcm/using-xcm/xcm-transactions.md

 ![Astar Asset Portal](img/1.png)

-> It is necessary to verify that the balance of the native asset (ASTR) is not zero for the beneficiary account.
-Because assets from the Assets pallet cannot be transferred to an account with 0 nonce (or 0 balance)!

 :::caution
 It is necessary to verify that the balance of the native asset (ASTR) is not zero for the beneficiary account.
 Because assets from the Assets pallet cannot be transferred to an account with 0 nonce (or 0 balance)!
 This applies to all assets except for DOT/KSM assets which on respective networks (Astar for DOT, Shiden for KSM) - Technical term is that DOT/KSM are _sufficient assets_, see User Guide for more details.
 :::

 When you press the XCM button, the XCM popup appears as follows.